-The college met the standards on 11 out of 12 Performance Measures, up 1 from last year (Measure B-Passing Rates on Licensure or Certification Exams met the standard this year) We did not meet the standard for required Measure E, but we showed "significant improvement," which qualifies for performance funding this year.

-Compared to last year's measures MTCC showed improved performance on Measures B (overall, and on BLET and Cosmetology exams), E, F (Reading only), G, H, I, and J; while MTCC's performance on Measures A and F (math only) declined slightly; and MTCC's performance on measures C, D, K and L remained the same as last year.
+The college met the standards on 11 out of 12 Performance Measures.
+We did not meet the standard for required Measures B and E, but we showed "significant improvement," (Measure E) which qualifies for performance funding this year.
+Compared to last year's measures MTCC showed a decreased performance on Measure B (overall, and on BLET and EMT-I exams) and H; while MTCC's performance on Measure E showed a 'significant improvement", Measure G both increased and decreased and Measure F (reading only) decreased slightly; and MTCC's overall performance on Measures A, C, D, J, K, and L remained the same as last year.
+Note: (1) indicates Data Not Available.